kasenetz/hbcd-docs/docs/datacuration/phenotypes.md

 </p>

 ## Demographics Data
-<p style="margin: 0 0 5px;">The <code>sed_basic_demographics</code> files provide demographic information for each participant that is useful for understanding their phenotypic data in context.
+<p style="margin: 0 0 5px;">The <code>sed_basic_demographics</code> file provide demographic information for each participant that is useful for understanding their phenotypic data in context.
 This includes:</p>
 <ul>
 <li>Gestational age at birth</li>
 <li>Sex</li>